PowerBI/getting-started-for-dotnet/README.md

 Getting Started with the Power BI REST API
 =
+The getting started sample shows you how to

+- Register a Native Client Application
+- Get an Azure Active Directory access token
+- Get all datasets
+- Create a dataset
+- Add rows to a dataset

 Before you run the sample code, register a client app in your Azure Active Directory.

 ## Register a Native Client Application ##
 When you register a native client application, such as a console app, you receive a Client ID.
 The Client ID is used by the application to identify themselves to the users that they are requesting permissions from.
 For a .NET application, you use the Client ID to get an authentication token.
-For more information about Power BI Authentication, see {TODO: link}
+For more information about Power BI Authentication, see [Authenticate with Power BI](http://go.microsoft.com/fwlink/?LinkId=519359).

 ### Register a client app ###
-1. Sign into your Microsoft Azure subscription.
-2. In the left service panel, choose **ACTIVE DIRECTORY**.
-3. Click any active directory.
-4. Click **APPLICATIONS**.
-5. Click **ADD**.
-6. In the **Tell us about your application** page, enter a **NAME** such as "My Power BI app", and choose **NATIVE CLIENT APPLICATION** for the type, and click **Next** icon.
-7. In the **Application information** page, enter a **REDIRECT URI** such as "https://powerbi.com".
-The URI to which Windows Azure AD will redirect in response to an OAuth 2.0 request.
-The value does not need to be a physical endpoint, but must be a valid URI.
-For client apps, you can use the generic URL of https://login.live.com/oauth20_desktop.srf.
-8. Click the **Complete** icon.
-9. In the application page, choose **CONFIGURE**.
-You will see your client id.
-10. Add permissions to Power BI at the bottom of the page.
-For more information about Power BI permissions, see {Power BI Permissions}

-TODO: {Can't see Power BI Service listed, How to get a Power BI subscription }

-For more information about how to register an app in Azure Active Directory, see http://go.microsoft.com/fwlink/?LinkId=519361.
+To register an app in Azure Active Directory, see [Register an app](http://int.msdn.microsoft.com/en-US/library/dn877542.aspx).

 ### How to get a client app id ###
 1. In the Microsoft Azure portal, choose an **ACTIVE DIRECTORY** application.
-2. In the application page, choose **CONFIGURE**.
-After you register a new app, the application page is displayed.
+2. In the application page, choose **APPLICATIONS**.
+3. Choose your application.
-3. In the **CONFIGURE** page, copy the **CLIENT ID**.
+4. In the **CONFIGURE** page, copy the **CLIENT ID**.
 On the **CONFIGURE** page, you can also get the **REDIRECT URI**.

 ### To run the sample ###